Map

 On the day preceding her coronation, in January 1559, Elizabeth I passed through a number of London streets in a pre-coronation procession and was entertained by a number of pageants, including one in Cheapside.

 Meat was brought in to Cheapside from Smithfield market, just outside Newgate.
-After the great Church of St. Michael-le-Querne, the top end of the street broadened into a dual carriageway known as the Shambles (referring to an open-air slaughterhouse and meat market), with butcher shops on both sides and a dividing central area also containing butchers.
+After the great Church of St Michael-le-Querne, the top end of the street broadened into a dual carriageway known as the Shambles (referring to an open-air slaughterhouse and meat market), with butcher shops on both sides and a dividing central area also containing butchers.
 Further down, on the right, was Goldsmiths Row, an area of commodity dealers.
 From the 14th century to the Great Fire, the eastern end of Cheapside was the location of the Great Conduit.

 Literary connections

-Cheapside was the birthplaces of John Milton and Robert Herrick.
+Cheapside was the birthplace of both John Milton and Robert Herrick.
 It was for a long time one of the most important streets in London.
-It is also the site of the 'Bow Bells', the church of St. Mary-le-Bow, which has played a part in London's Cockney heritage and the tale of Dick Whittington.
+It is also the site of the 'Bow Bells', the church of St Mary-le-Bow, which has played a part in London's Cockney heritage and the tale of Dick Whittington.
 Geoffrey Chaucer grew up around Cheapside and there are a scattering of references to the thoroughfare and its environs throughout his work.
-The first chapter of Peter Ackroyd's Brief Lives series on Chaucer also colourfully describes the street at that time.[4]
+The first chapter of Peter Ackroyd's Brief Lives series on Chaucer also colourfully describes the street at that time.[5]

 William Shakespeare used Cheapside as the setting for several bawdy scenes in Henry IV, Part I. A reference to it is also made in Henry VI, Part II, in a speech by the rebel Jack Cade: "all the realm shall be in common; and in Cheapside shall my palfrey go to grass".